 This can be used to stop someone from doing the behaviour that is causing distress.
-There are 2 tests: causing nuisance and annoyance in residential setting; causing harassment, alarm or distress elsewhere.
+There are two tests: causing nuisance and annoyance in a residential setting; causing harassment, alarm or distress elsewhere.

 This can be used when someone is convicted of a crime if the court thinks they will continue to cause anti-social behaviour, if not restricted by the order.

 This allows the police to send people causing anti-social behaviour away from a public place and remove items that they are using to cause the ASB.

 These are designed to stop ongoing environmental anti-social behaviour.
 They can be used against individuals or organisations.

 This order deals with a nuisance or problem in a public area.
 The order applies to everyone in that area, for example no dogs or no alcohol.

 This is used to stop someone entering a building that has become the site of a lot of anti-social behaviour or may become one.
 This could be a house, a pub, etc.